AElfProject/AElf/docs/tutorials/GCP.md

 This guide will run you through the steps required to run an AElf node on Google cloud (click the images for a more detailed view).

-First go to the [Google Cloud Market Place](https://console.cloud.google.com/marketplace)  and search for "aelf enterprise", click the link, it will direct you to the image's main page.
+First go to the [Google Cloud Market Place](https://console.cloud.google.com/marketplace)  and search for "aelf enterprise", find the image and select it, this will direct you to the image's page.

 <p align="center">
     <img src="gcp-step1.png">